dexon-foundation/workshop-dapp-development/08_sync_contract_data_by_subscribing_event/README.md

   - You might find yourself adding/removing events during the development phase of your smart contract
   - Not everything needs to be logged as events and it cost extra gas

+Responding to events is a good pattern because it makes your dapp more reactive without unnecessarily calls.

+If your contract is still changing a lot and you don't want to keep adding/removing events, there are some nice techniques to take a look in chapter `09`